-These crispy pan-fried polenta cakes are topped with a simple mushroom ragu.
-Elegant, delicious and easy, they’re the perfect party appetizer.
+These crispy pan-fried polenta cakes are served with a simple mushroom ragu.
+Elegant, delicious and easy, they’re the perfect comfort food side dish or appetizer.

 Polenta is one of the simplest things to make.
-You literally just whisk water/milk with cornmeal for a few minutes until it thickens into a beautifully hearty luscious almost porridge type consistency.
+You literally just whisk water, milk or broth with polenta — which is identical to cornmeal except for the grain size — for a few minutes until it thickens into a beautifully hearty, luscious, almost porridge-type consistency.

-If you just wanted polenta, you’d stop there and use it as a base to any ragu or stew like this slow cooker balsamic pulled pork or lentil bolognese.
-You can even eat it for breakfast in these strawberry coconut polenta bowls!
+If you just wanted polenta, you’d stop there (adding a generous pat of butter for luxuriousness) and use it as a base to any ragu/sauce or stew.
+It’s great for bolognese whether traditional, lentil or lamb-based.
+You can even eat it for breakfast in these strawberry coconut polenta bowls as an alternative to oatmeal.

 If you’re making these polenta cakes though, you’re going to spread it out into a baking dish and chill it.